Barcelona, a perfect summer destination, is the second largest city located in north eastern part of Spain.

 We landed at around 01:00 PM in the last country for this trip: Spain!
-I have a couple of friends in Barcelona, so that was my destination to be exact.
+My exact destination was Barcelona, and I have a couple of friends who live here.
 Barcelona is the second largest city of Spain located in north eastern part of the country.
 One of its top attractions is its beaches, perfect if you’re there during summer!

 T10 Metro Ticket